 A strong background in computer science or electrical engineering is essential together with some experience of hardware design for FPGAs.
 Full funding (maintenance and fees) is available for three years for applicants from the EU.

-Informal enquiries may be made to Dr Simon Moore, Computer Laboratory, University of Cambridge (email simon.moore at the domain cl.cam.ac.uk).
-Please contact Dr Moore as soon as possible if you are interested.
+Informal enquiries may be made to Professor Simon Moore, Computer Laboratory, University of Cambridge (email simon.moore at the domain cl.cam.ac.uk).

 General information about applying for a Ph.D. place

 If you would like to undertake a PhD in my group, then the first step is to read about the current projects to find out what we are interested in.
 Then write your own research proposal of around 500 words.
 This proposal is required for a formal application, but I am willing to look at, and comment on, a draft proposal.
 The proposal should identify interesting research questions for which you might find answers during your Ph.D.
 Your ability to produce this document is part of the assessment criteria.

 For the application procedure, please see: